Crypto, Disruption, Economics, Finance, Latest, Markets

 The Trump administration launched a trade war against China to minimize its dominance in the global economy.
 Furthermore, the incoming Biden administration has started a coalition approach with NATO allies over direct retaliation to suppress China and Russia’s geopolitical dominance [15].

-More tension, instability, and escalation will continue from both sides due to the growing threat and rivalry.
-The defense spending is expected to increase, but the pandemic’s massive stimulus package will limit it.
-The companies who already awarded defense contracts, like Amazon AWS, the cloud provider to Pentagon, Boeing, and Lockheed Martin, will perform well.
+Due to the growing threat and rivalry, more tension, instability, and escalation will continue from both sides.
+Defence spending is expected to increase, but the pandemic’s massive stimulus package will limit it.
+The companies who have already been awarded defence contracts, like Amazon AWS, the cloud provider to the Pentagon, Boeing, and Lockheed Martin, will perform well.
 But, the government will likely postpone the new tender after the pandemic [17].

 9. Brick-and-mortar struggle